Cool stuff to do for free

 10. Parks and playgrounds

-Fremantle’s reserves, parks and playgrounds have some of the most stunning views in Perth.
+Explore over 100 playgrounds, parks and reserves — and they have some of Perth's most stunning views.
 Pack a picnic or make use of the numerous free barbecue facilities.

 11. Fishing